Nuwn/JS-Coroutines/README.md

 Unity inspired coroutines for JS using generators

 # Get started
-by running npm build.
+by running npm install followed by npm build.
 This will generate the dist folder.